How to Add Style to Text in DOCX with C

 $vbLabelText $csharpLabel

 Customize text appearance with the TextFont property.
 Set FontFamily to any installed font name (e.g., "Arial", "Times New Roman") and FontSize in points.
-This allows you to match document styles or establish a clear visual hierarchy.
+This establishes visual hierarchy and ensures readability across different devices and platforms.

 :path=/static-assets/word/content-code-examples/how-to/add-style-text-add-font.cs